Vietnam.vn - Nền tảng quảng bá Việt Nam

 There is a lot of information that people who inhale smoke from grilled meat are at risk of getting cancer.
 Is this true or false?
-(Mai, 39 years old, Da Nang)
+(Mai, 39 years old, Da Nang )

 Reply:

 Many studies have linked grilled foods to cancer risk.
 Meat cooked at high temperatures can create two types of carcinogens: heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
-These are mutagens, which cause changes in a cell’s DNA that can lead to cancer.
+These are mutagens, causing changes in a cell’s DNA that can lead to cancer.
 Heterocyclic amines are formed from the reaction between animal proteins and heat, while polycyclic aromatic hydrocarbons develop when meat fat drips, smokes, and sticks to the meat.

 Similarly, barbecue smoke also contains polycyclic aromatic hydrocarbons and heterocyclic amines, so it also affects health if inhaled.
 However, the level of impact depends on the amount inhaled and the frequency of exposure.
 If you are just a passerby, occasionally inhaling barbecue smoke, the level of impact is insignificant, and there is little risk of cancer.